info-com/zenya-api-docs/source/bestpractices.rst

     :header: "Value", "Description"
     :stub-columns: 1

-    "0","Uses both methods; attempts the rule-based method first and, if no results, attempts the model-based method" "1","Rule-based method, only (default)"
+    "0","Uses both methods; attempts the rule-based method first and, if no results, attempts the model-based method (default for classify/text, classify/html, classify/url, and classify/keywords"
+    "1","Rule-based method, only (default for classify/social)"
     "2","Mode-based method, only"

 .. code-block:: json